binipringle/contracts/_texts/0-outline.md

 - **Commentary**
 - **Law reviews, treatises, etc.**

-## B. Bargain Principle
+## B. Bargain principle

-The Bargain theory is a theory of relief where a promise to exchange one thing for another gives rise to mutual obligations.
-Under the bargain theory, an enforceable promise becomes a contract where there is assent (offer and acceptance) and reciprocity (consideration).
-Closely related to neo-classical economic theory, the bargain theory values efficiency and profit-making and assumes that bargains are motivated by self-interest and that people act in their own self interest, rationally and with access to perfect information, that people and resources are freely movable and that there are no artificial restrictions to entry to the market.

-# Other theories of Relief

-**reliance theory** (involves promises to give gifts.
-Seeks to protect those who reasonably rely on others.)

-**restitution theory** (one ought to pay for any benefit unjustly retained.
-Goal is to prevent unjust enrichment.)

-**Hypo** illustrating the blurred line between exchange and Gift: Uncle promises to pay nephew $5000 if he quits drinking and smoking until he turns 21; nephew quits; turns 21; $5000 not paid; nephew sues.
-Does he have a claim under the bargain principle?
-(Was the promise part of an exchange or a promise to give a gift?)

-**Kirksey v.
-Kirksey** (Supreme Court of Alabama 1845) (plaintiff's brother-in-law (defendant) promised plaintiff that if she would "come down and see [him], [he would] let [her] have a place to raise [her] family.")

-- **Holding:** Promise was a gift (no exchange)
-- **Factual arguments in support of that holding:** plaintiff did not agree to do anything in exchange for living on defendant's farm.
-- **Factual counterarguments:** there was exchange because plaintiff worked on defendant's farm.
-If I wanted to make this more clearly enforceable, I would rephrase the promise as "if she would "come down and see [him], [he would] let [her] have a place to raise [her] family [until a specified time] [in exchange for her doing work on his farm]."
+The bargain principle includes the central belief that an agreement to exchange one thing for another gives rise to mutual obligations.
+The motto "a deal is a deal" is a core tenet of the bargain principle.
+The idea that "a deal is a deal" is highly controversial, and people disagree on whether a deal is really a deal if it was made under conditions of coercion, duress, or inequality of power and resources, and whether these conditions are prevalent in exchange transactions.
+Rationales that justify the bargain principle include the belief that when two parties enter into a deal both sides are committed, one or both parties will count on the deal and rely on the deal to make a living, commercial exchange is crucial to a capitalist economy, and deals are crucial to a free market system, which in turn is essential to individual freedom.

-## Other theoretical perspectives
+## C. Other theoretical perspectives

 **Neo-Classical Economics:** Economic theory most closely associated with Bargain Theory (a deal's a deal etc.).
 Values efficiency and profit-making.
 Assumptions (pp 37-38):